mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 * **Projects**: a list of all projects enabled in Pontoon for this locale.
 * **Contributors**: a list of active contributors with their statistics, filterable by time (all time, last 12/6/3/1 months).
 * [**Insights**](#insights-graphs): contains data and trends presented in a graphical format about active users, time to review suggestions, review activity, and translation activity.
 * **Bugs**: a list of open bugs for this locale, retrieved from [Bugzilla](https://bugzilla.mozilla.org/).
-Note this is specific to Mozilla deployments of Pontoon.
+Note this is specific to Mozilla’s deployment of Pontoon.
 * **Info**: information about the team. *Team managers* can edit this by clicking on the `EDIT` button.
 * **Permissions**: [manage user permissions](users.md#managing-permissions).